Lecture Notes in Quantum Mechanics

+It is instructive to consider constant perturbation ($V$~does not depend on time).
+Doing the integral and going back to the standard representation we get the following result for the first-order transition amplitude: \beq \psi_n(t) \ \ = \ \ V_{n,n_0}\frac{\eexp{-iE_{n}t}-\eexp{-iE_{n_0}t}}{E_{n}-E_{n_0}}, \ \ \ \ \ \ \ \ \ \mbox{[constant perturbation, $n \neq n_0$]} \eeq We notice that for very short times we get ${\psi_n(t) \approx -iV_{n,n_0} t}$, which reflects the definition of the matrix elements of the Hamiltonian as the "hopping" amplitude per unit of time.
+As long as the energy difference ${(E_n-E_{n_0})}$ is not resolved, this expression is merely modulated ${\psi_n(t) \approx [-iV_{n,n_0} t] \eexp{-iE_nt}}$, reflecting the choice of the energy reference.
+But for longer times the accumulation of the amplitude is suppressed due to the temporal oscillations of the integrand.
+If the perturbation is constant, the oscillation frequency of the integrand is ${\omega= (E_n-E_{n'})}$.
+If the perturbation is characterized by a frequency $\Omega$, this oscillation frequency becomes ${\nu = (E_n-E_{n'}-\Omega)}$.

-In order to illustrate the effect of the oscillating factor, consider a problem in which the unperturbed Hamiltonian is "to be in some site".
-We consider the possibility to move from site to site as a perturbation.
-The energy differences in the site problem are the "potential differences".
-Let us assume we have a step potential.
-Even though the hopping amplitude is the same in each "hop" (even if the hop is through a wall), the probability amplitude does not "accumulate".
-What stops the particle from crossing the step is the potential difference between the sites.
+In order to illustrate the effect of the oscillating integrand, consider a problem in which the unperturbed Hamiltonian is "to be in some site".
+We can regard the possibility to move from site to site as a perturbation.
+The energy differences in the site problem are the gradients of the potential energy, which we call ``electric field".
+The hopping amplitude is the same in each "hop" even if the hop into a potential wall.
+However, due to the potential difference the probability amplitude does not "accumulate" and therefore the particle is likely to be reflected.
+The reflection is not due to the lack of coupling between site, but due to the potential difference that induces ``fields" that suppresses the transition probability.

 \sheadC{The transition probability formula}